Home Dialysis in San Diego

 Meet the HDT Team!

 At Home Dialysis Therapies of San Diego, our team brings together decades of clinical experience and a shared commitment to compassionate, patient-centered care.
-From nephrologists to registered nurses, every member plays a vital role in helping patients live independently and confidently through home dialysis.
+From nephrologists to registered nurses, every member plays a vital role in helping patients and caregivers live independently and confidently through their home dialysis journey.

 Andrew King, M.D.